 Spicy foods: It’s best to avoid spicy foods for the first few days after lip filler treatment.
 Spicy foods can increase blood flow to the lips and can also cause irritation, affecting the healing process and end results.

 Lip gloss or balm: Avoid using lip gloss or balm for the first few days after lip filler treatment.
 These products can introduce bacteria to the treated area, increasing the risk of infection.

-If you’re looking for lip filler treatment in Boca Raton, Sanctuary Medical Center is the #1 med spa in the area.
+If you’re looking for lip filler treatment in Boca Raton & Fort Lauderdale, Sanctuary Medical Aesthetic Center is the #1 med spa in the area.
 Our skilled and experienced practitioners have extensive knowledge of various lip filler procedures, ensuring that each client receives a customized treatment plan that is tailored to their unique needs.